LFBO-scenery/LFBO/README.md

 DISCLAIMER!! !!This scenery is made/modified by an amateur and not by ZeroDollarPayware!!
 They made it clear that they don't suport this scenery and have nothing to do with it

-This scenery I used is from the scenery-gateway and I didn't made it myself https://gateway.x-plane.com/airports/EDHI/show
+This scenery we used is from fafa31 found here: https://forums.x-plane.org/index.php?/files/file/29740-toulouse-city-with-lfbo-lfbf-lfbr-lfcl-and-lfit/

 The Beluga linestation I used is from the EGNR scenery made by ZeroDollarPayware I just copy pasted everithing of it. https://forum.inibuilds.com/files/file/1655-egnr-hawarden/